Hayley Fox General Assignment Reporter

 - Phone: (626) 583-5358

 Fox graduated from UC Berkeley in 2005 with a bachelor's in film studies.
-After spending a few years post-grad working as a production assistant on films and writing freelance for arts/entertainment publications such as Flavorpill, Vapors, Campus Circle and Format, Fox returned to school and attended USC's Annenberg School of Communication.
-She received her Masters in Journalism in the Spring of 2011.
+After spending a few years post-grad working as a production assistant on films and writing freelance for arts/entertainment publications, Fox returned to school and attended USC's Annenberg School of Communication.
+She received her Masters in Journalism in the spring of 2011.

-She began her career at KPCC as an intern during her second year of graduate school, and quickly moved from producing weekly multimedia features for the website to becoming a production assistant and web producer.
-Fox has also reported on-air.
+She began her career at KPCC as an intern and quickly moved from producing weekly multimedia features for the website to becoming a web producer and now an on-air reporter.

-Fox is a native Angeleno, a dog lover and a 28-years-and-counting Dodgers fan.
+Fox is a native Angeleno, a dog lover and a Dodgers fan.